darthsebulba04/homeassistant/README.md

 ### Circadian Lighting
 For keeping the color temp on the LIFX bulbs from messing with my sleep.

-### iOS Mobile App (with Nabu Casa Cloud)
+### iOS Mobile App
 For the location tracking and local/remote control.
+Integrates perfectly with [Home Assistant Cloud by Nabu Casa]

 ### LIFX
 For control of the LIFX bulbs.